-- 1. Port of Lucky Bay Marine Operations will manage the following vessel interactions between: - a. transhippers;
+- 1. Port of Lucky Bay Marine Operations will manage the following vessel interactions between:

+- 2. transhippers;

-- b. transhippers and ferry;
+- a. transhippers and ferry;

-- c. transhippers and harbour support craft;
+- b. transhippers and harbour support craft;

-- d. ferry and harbour support craft;
+- c. ferry and harbour support craft;

-- e.
+- d.
 Transhipper / Ferry / Harbour craft and recreational craft;

-- f. distressed vessels and Port of Refuge vessels.
+- e. distressed vessels and Port of Refuge vessels.

-- 2. Priorities.
+- 3. Priorities.
 Vessel traffic management is prioritised as:

 - a.
 Emergency;

 - b.
 Tidal;

 - c.
 Cargo waiting;

 - d.
 Export vessel waiting;

 - e.
 Passengers waiting; and

 - f.
 Labour waiting.

-4. TRAFFIC MANAGEMENT
+4. Traffic Management

-- 1. Permission to enter or depart the port must first be obtained on VHF 12 from the Port Management Officer who is also responsible for the control and timing of movements within the port. - 2.
+Permission to enter or depart the port must first be obtained on VHF 12 from the Port Manager who is also responsible for the control and timing of movements within the port.

 Concepts and protocols.

-Based on the PWRA transhipment vessels are to selforganise port movements on a broadcast and warning basis and use a clear channel/clear basin manoeuvring protocol.
-Clear channel and clear basin require that: - a. large vessels, more than 50m LOA, are not to pass or overtake in the channel - b. only one large vessel, more than 50m LOA, may be underway in the basin at a time - c. large vessels, more than 50m LOA, must not pass within 1.0' clear of the channel entrance. - 3.
-The Harbour does not operate a VTS, rather, to provide safe waterway management, this Plan utilises two IALA recognised vessel management concepts, namely: - a.
+Based on the PWRA transhipment vessels are to self- organise port movements on a broadcast and warning basis and use a clear channel/clear basin maneuvering protocol.
+Clear channel and clear basin require that:

+- a. large vessels, more than 50m LOA, are not to pass or overtake in the channel - b. only one large vessel, more than 50m LOA, may be underway in the basin at a time - c. large vessels, more than 50m LOA, must not pass within 1.0' clear of the channel entrance.

+The Harbour does not operate a VTS, rather, to provide safe waterway management, this Plan utilises two IALA recognised vessel management concepts, namely:

+- a.
 Information (IALA INS).
-The Harbour provides port data, local and transhipper vessel information on the port web site; and - b.
+The Harbour provides port data, local and transhipper vessel information on the T Ports web site; and - b.
 Organisation (IALA-TOS).
 Transhipper, approved port callers (e.g. ferries and dredges) and Port of Lucky Bay support craft vessels are to self-organise vessel movements in accordance with navigation rules published in the Port of Lucky Bay Lucky Bay Port Rules.

-5. SUPPORTING PROCEDURES
+5. Supporting Procedures

 - 1. Traffic information.
 Export vessels in the roadstead will be updated on port information sources as required.
 Recreational users and other interested parties will be provided with traffic information on the port website.
-Information surrounding all transhipment campaigns will also be made available on the port website. - 2.
-Visual.
+Information surrounding all transhipment campaigns will also be made available on the port website. - Visual.
 Vessels are to self-organise primarily by visual methods.
 This supporting procedure is only to be used during clear visibility.
-Restricted visibility, for the purpose of self-organised traffic management, occurs when the vessel is not able to determine if the manoeuvring protocol (clear channel / clear basin) can be met including to the passing area in the port approach.
+Restricted visibility, for the purpose of self-organised traffic management, occurs when the vessel is not able to determine if the maneuvering protocol (clear channel / clear basin) can be met including to the passing area in the port approach.
 In such circumstances reference should be made to the other available supporting procedures.

 - 3. VHF.
 A vessel is to broadcast movements in an 'all ships' call on marine VHF 12.
 The broadcasts are to occur:

-- a. on departure from a location;
+- 4. on departure from a location;

-- b. on arrival at a location;
+- 5. on arrival at a location;

-- c. passing the end of the channel;
+- 6. passing the end of the channel;

-- d. any deviation from previous broadcast.
+- 7. any deviation from previous broadcast.

-- 4. An all ships broadcast is to contain the following minimum information
+- 8. An all ships broadcast is to contain the following minimum information

-- a. vessel name
+- 9. vessel name

-- b. intended movement
+- 10. intended movement

-- c.
-VHF channel monitored.
+- 11. VHF channel monitored.

-- 5. AIS.
+- 12. AIS.
 Export vessel, transhipment vessels, harbour support craft and regular callers are to broadcast up to date vessel information by AIS.
 The AIS is to remain on at all times including when at anchor or alongside.

 - 6. Port information.
 Port Rules and Port Information are to be adhered to during all Marine Operations.
+Introduction